semiotic-ai/vscode-sql-studio/README.md

 This extension contributes the following settings:

 - `graphsql.gateway`: Gateway url to execute sql graphql against.
+If unset, the extension will attempt to use the semiotic gateway.
 - `graphsql.paths`: Maps indexed subgraphs to paths by name for the gateway url.

 ## Known Issues